taleslemes/PopularTVShows/README.md

 ### MVP(Clean Architecture)
 Model-View-Presenter architectural pattern is used in this project.
 The application was developed aiming at good programming practices and clean code.
-Hence, a Service Layer is used in order to access the remote data found in The Movie Database API.
+A Service Layer is used in order to access the remote data found in The Movie Database API.
 Furthermore, the app navigation is handled using a Router component.
-Thus we can say that the project was designed respecting the Single Responsibility Principle.

 ## Layout